Battle of Conjocta Creek: Aftermath

-Many of the British soldiers who fought at Conjocta Creek were bitter about Tucker's handling of the Battle.
+During the engagement, the British had lost 12 killed and 21 wounded.
+The Americans had lost 2 killed and 8 wounded.
+Many of the British troops who fought at Conjocta Creek were bitter about Tucker's handling of the battle.
 Tucker however blamed the defeat on his troops in a letter to Drummond.
 Drummond, who was furious about the defeat, sent out a general order criticizing the troops who fought in the battle, causing much resentment in the ranks.
 With the exception of its two flank companies, the 41st foot was sent back to Fort George several days later.
-The action had put the Americans on guard, and as a result of the British failure, the supply depots that were the objective of the raid were able to keep supplying the fort for the rest of the siege.
-Because of this, Drummond was unable to force an American surrender, which eventually led to the catastrophic British night assault on August 14.
+The action had put the Americans on guard, and as a result of the battle at Conjocta Creek, the supply depots that were the objective of the raid were able to keep supplying the fort for the rest of the siege.
+Because of this, Drummond was unable to force an American surrender, which eventually led to the failed British night assault on August 14.